fyncom/fyncom-help/Crowdin-Customer-Setup-FynCom.md

 who are listed below - otherwise your translation will not be eligible for a reward.
 The person who translates a word gets 75% of the reward, the person who approves the translation gets 25% of the reward.
 Rewards are distributed immediately upon approval of translation_.

 Our goal is to help you to get your translations completed as quickly as possible.
-Our product, FynCom Rewards, makes automated micropayments to your translators on a per-word basis.
+Our product makes automated micropayments to your translators on a per-word basis.
+It also rewards your approvers.
 Right now, you can test the simplest version of our product.
-One single Reward value for every suggested translation that gets approved. </br>
+One single reward value for every suggested translation that gets approved.
+75% goes to the translator who made the suggestion.
+25% goes to the reviewer who approved the suggestion. </br>
+Rewards can be as low as $0.0000000000000000000000001 per word if you wish.
+Typically, we see companies rewarding values like $0.005 per word, but it depends on your budget and how much you value your translations. </br>
+Here are some features we have planned for the future and think you might like.
+However, we want to hear what features you would like and how we can best serve your needs.
+Just send us an email at suppport+crowdin@fyncom.com to let us know what your goals are.
+* Create Rewards of different values for each "Source Language -> Target Language" in a specific file
+* Create Reward value "A" for file #1 and Reward Value "B" for file #2 & run both campaigns at the same time.
+* Multiple Rewards for multiple files/projects/languages
+  * This might create too much overhead for you.
+We think that having a single reward for all your translations might be best to start.
+You can always change the value of the single reward as often as you want by creating a new Rewards Campaign.

+A simple overview is below.
+Detailed instructions are at the bottom.
+* You must <a href="https://fyncom.chargebee.com/hosted_pages/checkout?subscription_items[item_price_id][0]=basic-USD-Monthly&subscription_items[quantity][0]=1" target="_blank">[create a FynCom Customer account]</a> to fund the micropayments and set reward values + input the Crowdin file to reward.
-Create a single Rewards Campaign and upload the URL of the file/language you want to trial.
+   * Create a single Rewards Campaign and upload the URL of the file/language you want to trial.
 If you want to multiple languages for a single file or project - please send those URLs to us by email.
 For now, just try a single file and see if it works for you. </br>

-Rewards can be as low as $0.0000000000000000000000001 per word if you wish.
-Typically, we see companies rewarding values like $0.005, but it depends on your budget and how much you value your translations. </br>
-To Here are some features we have planned for the future
-* Create Reward of different values per Source Language -> Target Language
-* Create different Rewards Per File
-*
+* Your translators must create a <a href="https://www.fyncom.com/crowdin-rewards-for-translations-user-setup" target="_blank">[FynCom User account]</a> and input their Crowdin username to receive their rewards.</br>

 ## Setting up your FynCom subscription